gaozhenyue/learn-machine-learn/README.md

 # learn-machine-learn
-the programm of some  machine learning methods
+note the programm of some  machine learning methods